jul/BAD-ASS/source/BAD.rst

 I have made countless technical interviews where CTO did not know their conceptual models but already knew they'd rely on stored procedure in their favourite SGBDR.

- Early optmization is the root of all evil.
+ Early optimization is the root of all evil.

 Conception bugs are the most costly.
 And physical model are no replacement for conceptual models.

 Developers have one craft with its jargon.
-They will mostly make an application for non developers with an established craft, with its own convetions.
+They will mostly make an application for non developers with an established craft, with its own conventions.
 Conceptual Model is not only about abstraction, it is also about practical understanding, each terms should be defined exactly and if refering to technical, legal or accounting the norms should be explicitely quoted and made available so that developers can check the consistency when in doubt.

 For instance if a database is about printing and their are pages and RV and costs.
 It is always a good idea to define what a page is, that a RV is a *recto verso*, and if there is a cost in an usual measure it is always nice to tell the unit and the precision needed.